hyperledger-solang/solang/docs/targets/solana.rst

 .. _value_transfer:

-Transfering native value with a function call
+Transferring native value with a function call
 _____________________________________________

-The Solidity langauge on Ethereum allows value transfers with an external call or constructor, using the ``auction.bid{value: 501}()`` syntax.
+The Solidity language on Ethereum allows value transfers with an external call or constructor, using the ``auction.bid{value: 501}()`` syntax.
 Solana Cross Program Invocation (CPI) does not support this.
 This means that: